AbbyDabbyDooDoesGitHub/UW_ChWk03_PasswordGenerator/README.md

 Run in the browser and feature dynamically updated HTML and CSS powered by JavaScript code that I write.
 Have a clean and polished, responsive user interface that adapts to multiple screen sizes.

 Password can include special characters.
-Examples of password special characters: https://www.owasp.org/index.php/Password_special_characters

 Create a Web Portfolio that can be added to as Projects are Completed Ensure Webpage is Functioning as Intended (ie: all links work, etc)